tory24/100Days-of-code/log.md

 **Time**:
 -->

+### Day 40: September 9, 2020
+**Today's Progress**: Worked on Codecademy some more, recreating a simplified version of the Lodash library.

+**Thoughts**: This was originally a challenge I gave up on when I first started learning, purely because I just hadn't learnt enough, and it scared me.
+However coming back, while it seemed foreign, it was actually fairly simple.
+The prebuilt tests that the program provided didn't make sense to me when I originally attempted this, however this time through I understood how to actually use them to help me find the solution without resorting to the youtube explanation they provide.

+**Link(s) to Work**: [Lodash Library](challenges/simple-lodash.js): This is just the code I wrote.

+**Time**: 4 hours

+### Day 39: September 8, 2020
+**Today's Progress**: Worked on understanding how to resolve issues on Github.

+**Thoughts**: I think I understand how issues work, however the challenge I was given by a friend, I wasn't sure how to complete.
+I am planning on coming back to this in a few days.

+**Link(s) to Work**: N/A

+**Time**: 2 hours

 ### Day 38: September 7, 2020
 **Today's Progress**: Completed the FCC Symmetric Difference Question.
 Worked on changing my weatherapp JS from a Promise to an Async Await function.